 A plan was brewing some six months back.
 We, a group of five — all childhood friends from the same school, were busy hatching a plan for the Feb-March trekking.
 Our self-declared guide Bishnu, who, as we later found out, was as clueless about the route as the rest of us other than having the credentials of having seen it on the Google map, decided the route.
 Birethanti to Ghandruk.
 Three days of walking.
-One day to travel by car to Birenthanti and one day to come back to Kathmandu.
+One day to travel by car to Birenthanti and one day to return to Kathmandu.
 In total, five days.

 Day-1 Kathmandu to Birethanti

-After a lot of confirmation from a lot of our friends, we were only four on the D-day.
+After a lot of confirmation from many of our friends, we were only four on the D-day.
 Hang on.
 Just as we were about to leave, we got a call from the fifth guy, Sunil, asking us where we were.
 He was waiting for us at the meeting point, a full one and a half hours later than we had agreed.
 What was he thinking?
 Well, we do know what he was thinking, and it will take at least two articles like this to summarize that.
-Madhukar arranged for his pick up, and he was with us, ready and excited.
-We then picked up Anup, and we were off to the Birethanti-Ghandruk Trek on the 5th of March.
+Madhukar arranged for his pick-up, and he was with us, ready and excited.
+We picked up Anup, and we were off to the Birethanti-Ghandruk Trek on the 5th of March.

 Madhukar started driving us toward our destination.
-Things went as smoothly as we hoped for, barring a small hiccup toward the end of the day.
+Things went as smoothly as we hoped for, barring a minor hiccup toward the end of the day.
 We knew we needed to travel toward Nayapul to take the dirt road to Birenthanti.
 It was dark and raining.
-We thought it was a good idea to ask a few people as to which way to take only for Mr. Know All to tell us not to waste our time in such things and drive until we reach a river.
+We thought it was a good idea to ask a few people which way to take only for Mr. Know All to tell us not to waste our time on such things and drive until we reach a river.
 Simple.
 We did that only to see a huge ‘Welcome to Parbat District’ sign.
 Anup got quite a few stares.
 Not that it will stop him from being Mr. Know All in the future, but to take it positively, it added one more district to our ‘been there’ list.

 Day 2, 3 & 4-Trekking Days, Birethanti to Banthanti